Previous Research

 The automated belt punch project was funded by the State Gov. and The Small & Midsized Business Bureau.
 The conventional belt punching machines for producing straight and / or repeated designs are already in use in factories; however, current fashion belts often require non-straight lines or holes that need to be punched with multi-tool bits.

-We developed a desktop-sized automated belt punch machine that uses 3 linear guides, cam-driven punch, 3 interchangeable tools, completed with an automated belt feeder.
+We developed a desktop-sized automated belt punch machine that uses 3 linear guides, a cam-driven punch, and 3 interchangeable tools, completed with an automated belt feeder.

 The figure above shows the developed software for processing belt designs (readymade designs for modifications or creating new belt designs).
-Using this software, the user can plot / upload designs on the screen, and data table was produced to be sent to the punch which has an embedded controller.
+Using this software, the user can plot/upload designs on the screen, and a data table is produced to be sent to the punch which has an embedded controller.
 PC is only used for designing and modifying the design data.
-Once the data is transferred, the pattern is punched on the belt as shows in the bottom picture.
+Once the data is transferred, the pattern is punched on the belt as shown in the bottom picture.
 The punched design has a total of 234 holes using a single tool (Average 0.85 sec/hole).

 Mini-generator (VR-type)